nbrest/kamehouse/docs/troubleshoot/troubleshoot-issues.md

 ## Windows

+### Msys2 prefixes / with C:/msys64 when using parameters on commands starting with /
+- In windows it's common to have command line parameters starting with `/`.
+Msys2 sometimes treats this as the root of the drive and prefixes it with `C:/msys64` breaking the commands.
+To avoid this, set the env variable `MSYS2_ARG_CONV_EXCL` with the comma separated values `/param1,/param2` that it needs to exclude from the conversion

 ### Any permission errors when loading tomcat/httpd
 KameHouse should run fine without admin permissions, but you can configure windows startup shortcuts to run as administrator:
 - properties > shortcut > run > minimized